 The DECC reserves the right to deem anyone who has contravened these rules to be an “objectionable patron”.
 Objectionable Patrons are subject to removal from the premises.
 Anyone deemed an Objectionable Patron may be subject to refused entry to DECC events at the manager’s discretion.

-From Wednesday the 13 December 2017 the Devonport Entertainment Centre Box Office will relocate to the Devonport City Council
+Devonport Entertainment Centre Box Office is located at the Devonport City Council

 17 Fenton Way